erikojebo/Spextensions/README.md

 Spextensions.RhinoMocks includes several extensions to the RhinoMocks API to simplify common usage patterns of RhinoMocks.

+### Installation

+The easiest way to add Spextensions.RhinoMocks to your application is to use NuGet.
+You can add the package by searching for "Spextensions.RhinoMocks" in the NuGet GUI or by using the package manager console:

+    PM> Install-Package Spextensions.RhinoMocks

+### Features

 **Return sequences**

 You can set up a mocked/stubbed method to return new values from a given sequence for each time it is called: